Recirculating aquaculture system: RAS water treatment processes

 A series of treatment processes is utilized to maintain water quality in intensive fish farming operations.
 These steps are often done in order or sometimes in tandem.
 After leaving the vessel holding fish the water is first treated for solids before entering a biofilter to convert ammonia, next degassing and oxygenation occur, often followed by heating/cooling and sterilization.
 Each of these processes can be completed by using a variety of different methods and equipment, but regardless all must take place to ensure a healthy environment that maximizes fish growth and health.

 Biofiltration

 All RAS relies on biofiltration to convert ammonia (NH4+ and NH3) excreted by the fish into nitrate.
 Ammonia is a waste product of fish metabolism and high concentrations (>.02 mg/L) are toxic to most finfish.
-Nitrifying bacteria are chemoautotrophs that convert ammonia into nitrite then nitrate.
+Nitrifying bacteria are chemoautotrophs that convert ammonia into nitrite (NO2−) then nitrate (NO3−).
+These include bacteria of the genera Nitrobacter, Nitrococcus, Nitrospira, and Nitrospina.
+Although nitrite is usually converted to nitrate as quickly as it is produced, lack of biological oxidation of the nitrite will result in elevated nitrite levels that can be toxic to the fish.
+High levels of nitrite are also indicative of biofilter impending failure.
+Nitrate is the end-product of nitrification, and is the least toxic of the nitrogen compounds, with 96-hour exposure LC50 values in freshwater in excess of 1,000 mg/L.

 A biofilter provides a substrate for the bacterial community, which results in thick biofilm growing within the filter.
 Water is pumped through the filter, and ammonia is utilized by the bacteria for energy.
-Nitrate is less toxic than ammonia (>100 mg/L), and can be removed by a denitrifying biofilter or by water replacement.
+In recirculating systems, daily water exchanges are commonly used to control nitrogen levels.
 Stable environmental conditions and regular maintenance are required to ensure the biofilter is operating efficiently.